Bettensor/bettensor/README.md

 <details>
 <summary>Guide for Validators</summary>

-After registering your wallet, validators will need to head over to this [games api](https://bettensor.com/games) to get an api key.
+After registering your wallet, validators will need to head over to this [games api](https://rapidapi.com/search/Sports) to get an api key.
+Currently, we are using API-FOOTBALL and API-BASEBALL.
+Keep an eye on our discord for updates, as you will need to get new keys as new sports become available.

 Once you have your api key, create a .env file in the top level directory and add the following:
 ```bash